We Can’t Wait To See You On Stage!

 Frankie Healy

-The Healys’ adopted child navigating identity and sexuality.
+The Healys’ black, adopted daughter navigating identity and sexuality.

 Character’s Gender: female